Civility gUG

 WHAT DOES THE OWL STAND FOR?
 A CONVERSATION ABOUT CIVILITY THEORY

-The developed theory of civility has been accessible since September 2023: Felix Zachau, research associate at Civility gUG, talks about this with the author, Volker von Prittwitz
+The fully developed Civility Theory has been accessible since September 2023: Felix Zachau, research associate at Civility gUG, discusses this with the author, Volker von Prittwitz.

 January 2023 -

 IS SPORT POLITICAL?
-LEARNING FROM THE QATAR DISASTER
+LEARNINGS FROM THE QATAR DISASTER

-The German national sports-political disaster at the FIFA World Cup in Qatar in December 2022 ultimately resulted from the DFB's desire to achieve both: 1) to participate in the World Cup with its team, and 2) to publicly express its critical stance toward the host country and the awarding of the World Cup.
-In doing so, the association overstepped its bounds and appeared to be a nuisance in the collectively accepted World Cup.
-On the other hand, the association showed itself fearfully undecided about committing to the fundamental principles of sport: strict equality and freedom for all athletes.
-To learn from this, sport, sports policy, and general politics must be differentiated according to their respective human rights aspects—as the basis for a responsible, decisive sports policy.
+The German sports policy disaster at the 2022 FIFA World Cup in Qatar ultimately resulted from the German Football Association's (DFB) attempting to achieve two things: 1) participating in the World Cup with its national team, and 2) publicly expressing its critical stance towards the host country and the awarding of the tournament.
+In doing so, the association overstepped its bounds and appeared as a troublemaker within the otherwise accepted World Cup; conversely, the association also displayed a fearful indecisiveness regarding its commitment to the fundamental principles of sport: strict equality and freedom for all athletes.
+To learn from this, sport, sports policy, and general politics must be differentiated according to their respective human rights aspects – as the basis for responsible and decisive sports policy.